zuozhenggh/learning-library/developer-library/micronaut-oci-atp/provision/provision.md

 ## Task 1: Create the Autonomous Database Instance

-1. Go to the Oracle Cloud Menu and select "Autonomous Transaction Processing" and then "Create Autonomous Database".
+1. Go to the Oracle Cloud Menu and select "Oracle Database" and then "Autonomous Transaction Processing", then click "Create Autonomous Database".

 ![Click Autonomous Transaction Processing](images/db1.png)